 In my opinion this “first taste” practice should be done only at the consumer’s discretion.
 Ideally the sommelier would approach the table, present the wine and then ask if the customer was comfortable with them testing the wine or if they wanted to do so.
 Educated consumers might prefer to do this themselves and the more inexperienced tasters would probably be relieved to allow the sommelier to proceed.

-The practice of tasting without asking just does not sit right with me.
-I’ve heard the argument that “this is much like a chef tasting the food”.
+The practice of tasting that first sip without asking just does not sit right with me.
+I’ve heard the argument that “this is much like a chef tasting the food.”
 I’m not sure where they eat but I have never seen a Chef (other than my husband) taste my food at the table.
 Sure, the chef may taste the sauce but they are NOT cutting into my porterhouse steak!
-I might change my mind on the matter if I ever achieve royal status but until then, I’ll be taking the first taste of my 1999 Aldo Conterno Gran Bussia Barolo.
+I might change my mind on the matter if I ever achieve royal status but until then, I’ll be taking the first sip of my 1999 Aldo Conterno Gran Bussia Barolo.

 Is your staff serving wine correctly?
 Here is a review of what I call the Restaurant Ritual that is excerpted from my book The Sipping Point: A Crash Course in Wine.